 Figure 4.2.2-1 shows one example of the functional view of the BAP sublayer.
 This functional view should not restrict implementation.
 The figure is based on the radio interface protocol architecture defined in TS 38.300 [2].

 In the example of Figure 4.2.2-1, the receiving part on the BAP entity delivers BAP PDUs to the transmitting part on the collocated BAP entity.
 Alternatively, the receiving part may deliver BAP SDUs to the collocated transmitting part.
 When passing BAP SDUs, the receiving part removes the BAP header and the transmitting part adds the BAP header with the same BAP routing ID as carried on the BAP PDU header prior to removal.
 Passing BAP SDUs in this manner is therefore functionally equivalent to passing BAP PDUs, in implementation.
 The following specification therefore refers to the passing of BAP Data Packets.

+Besides, BAP entity generates, delivers/receives BAP Control PDU(s) as described in clause 6.1.2.
+BAP Control PDU can only be exchanged between peer BAP entities across the BH link.